xcube-dev/xcube-cmems/README.md

 in the `xcube-cmems` repository.
-Note that, in order to successfully run the tests using the current repository version of `xcube-cmems`, you may also need to install the repository version of xcube rather than its latest conda-forge release.
+Note that, in order to successfully run the tests using the current repository version of `xcube-cmems`, you may also need to install the repository source version of `xcube` rather than its latest conda-forge release.

 To create a test coverage report, you can use